Hourai Bridge [蓬莱橋]

 In the period, the travellers had to cross the river on the shoulder of professional man or on the back of a horse.

-In Meiji Period (1868-1912), the construction of the bridge across Ooi
+In Meiji Period (1868-1912), the construction of the bridge across Ôi River was allowed.

 The wooden bridge is 897.4 meters long and 2.7 meters wide.

-It has entered the Guinness Book of Records for the longest wooden bridge in the world in 1997.
+In 1997, this bridge has entered the Guinness Book of Records for the longest wooden bridge in the world in 1997.

-We can cross the bridge from 8:30 to 17:00, and the fare is 100 yen.
+We can cross the bridge from 8:30 to 17:00, and the fee is 100 yen.

-About 25 minutes walk (1.5 km) from Shimada station.
+Then, About 25 minutes walk (1.5 km) from Shimada station.